 When you convert to Roth within the plan, there is no such option.
 You will always be taxed on the earnings when you convert.

-While I prefer keeping it simple and just rolling over both after-tax contributions and earnings to a Roth IRA, and as a result paying tax on the earnings, you have the option to do a split when you take the money out of the plan.
+A split rollover is an option.
+You don’t have to split but at least you have that option when your plan allows it.
+I prefer keeping it simple and just rolling over both after-tax contributions and earnings to a Roth IRA, and as a result paying tax on the earnings.

 If you rollover once a year, the earnings won’t be much.
-Sending the earnings to a traditional IRA will interfere with your regular backdoor Roth.
+Sending the earnings to a traditional IRA in a split will interfere with your regular backdoor Roth.
 If you care about the regular backdoor Roth, you will have to roll the earnings in the traditional IRA back into the plan.
 I think it’s too much trouble for too little gain.
 However, if you run into a great year when your after-tax contributions generate a lot of earnings before you do the rollover, it may be worth it to jump through the hoops with a split.
-It’s your choice whether you invoke the split option or not.
+It’s your choice whether you invoke the split option or not when your plan allows it.

 If you don’t mind paying taxes on the earnings when you convert, again this doesn’t really matter.